TheRealMichaelWang/fastcode/README.md

 # fastcode
-A fast, versatile, and powerful programming language.
+A fast, versatile, and powerful programming language with a simple, easy to understand, syntax.